metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The number of variables to return.
 If count is missing or 0, all variables are returned.
 	Count int `json:"count,omitempty"`

+	// Specifies details on how to format the Variable values.
+	Format ValueFormat `json:"format,omitempty"`
 } // struct VariablesArguments

 ```